IMTEK-FreiStat/FreiStat-IoT/README.md

 ## How to use the code
-* To use the python scripts for plotting and storing data in .csv files, ensure that no debug infos are output by commenting the following lines:
+* To use the python scripts for plotting and storing data in .csv-files, ensure that no debug infos are output by commenting the following lines:
 1) ad5940.h file:
 ```c++
 //#define ADI_DEBUG   /**< Comment this line to remove debug info. */